Documentation-Pro/react-calendar.github.io/docs/pages/eventlistener.md

 - `onClickDay`/`onClickDecade`/`onClickMonth`/`onClickWeekNumber`/`onClickYear` : This prop allows you to set a callback function that is called when a user clicks on a certain area in the calendar.
 The function receives two arguments: the value of the clicked area, and the original click event.

 - `onKeyDown` : This prop allows you to set a callback function that is called when a user presses a key while the calendar is in focus.
-The function receives two arguments: the key event, and the value of the currently focused date.
+The function receives two arguments: the key event and the value of the currently focused date.

 ## Conclusion

 !!! success
-    Now you should have a react calendar component with event listeners attached to it!
+    Now you should have a react calendar component with event listeners attached!